ev2900/BM25_Search_Example/README.md

 ]
 ```

-In this example we have a corpus of 3 documents.

 ### Tokenize each document

 Tokenization breaks down sentences into individual words.
 Each work is a token.
-Tokenization is an important preprocessing step because BM25 operates on the level of individual tokens.
+Tokenization is an important preprocessing step because BM25 operates on the level of individual tokens

 The code below tokenizes each document by breaking each sentence into a list of words